Bhubaneswar: Economy

+Lulu International Shopping Malls Private Limited plans to set up shopping malls, hypermarkets, agri sourcing and logistics hub with an investment of Rs 1,500 crore.

 Demographics

 Population

 As per the 2011 census of India, Bhubaneswar had a population of 837,737, while the metropolitan area had a population of 881,988.
 As per the estimate of IIT Kharagpur, which made a development plan, the Bhubaneswar–Cuttack Urban complex, consisting of 721.9 sqkm, has a population of 1.9 million (as of 2008).
 As of 2011, the number of males was 445,233, while the number of females were 392,504.
 The decadal growth rate was 45.90 per cent.

 Literacy

 Effective male literacy was 95.69 per cent, while female literacy was 90.26 per cent.
 About 75,237 were under six.
 Bhubaneswar's literacy rate is 93.15 per cent—significantly higher than the national average of 74.04 per cent.

 Language

 The main language spoken in the city is Odia.
 However, English and Hindi are understood by most residents.
 Although Odias comprise the vast majority, migrants from other states like Andhra Pradesh, Bihar, West Bengal, Rajasthan and Jharkhand also dwell in the city.
 Growth in the information technology industry and education sector in Bhubaneswar changed the city's demographic profile; likely infrastructure strains and haphazard growth from demographic changes have been a cause of concern.